By Natasha Samuel, senior product marketing manager and Kriti Agarwal, senior product manager

 Verdict: The advice I gave to this client?
 Don’t do it.
 Educating 3,000 travelers and their approvers on the process and balancing that with changing availability and fluctuating prices 24/7/365 was simply impossible.

 In this instance, the client did proceed with three levels of approval, and within a week of launching the new approval process, their leadership team turned it off completely.
 Since then, they have single line-manager approval for trips that don’t comply with the policy, rather than all trips.
 And they scrapped the three approvals process for each booking.

 - Understand culture and increase compliance

 Often, changes to policy, approval, and the selection of your TMC are decided from one country and mandated to many more.
-Getting buy-in in all countries will help compliance and reduce the ‘noise’ that you, the person looking after the travel programme, must manage.
+Getting buy-in from all countries will help compliance and reduce the noise that you, the person looking after the travel program, must manage.

 - First-time approval process and worried about approver responsiveness?